 - Daughters who feel that their fathers care about them and feel connected with their dads have significantly fewer suicide attempts and fewer instances of body dissatisfaction, depression, low self-esteem, substance abuse, and unhealthy weight.

-Meeker says, ”From the first years of a girl’s life her father is larger than life.
-She looks up to him, and for the rest of her life she craves his admiration, his respect and his affection.”
+”From the first years of a girl’s life her father is larger than life.
+She looks up to him, and for the rest of her life she craves his admiration, his respect and his affection.” ~Margaret J. Meeker

 (Note: Of course, fathers also influence their sons, but as I am a daughter, I thought I would talk about daughters today.
 I also want to encourage any mother who is parenting without a father present.
 There are many, many people who grow up to be confident, God-fearing, and capable who did not have a father present.
 Most often, this is because of the total dedication and loving effort of their mother.)